 - Maintenance: I like to write down what maintenance I perform on the aquarium and when.
 It seems easy enough to remember, but sometimes I loose track of when performed the last water change.

 - Changes: I make a note any time I make a change to the tank’s operation.
 An example is lighting duration – I make note of how I schedule my light timer and when the change occurred.
 If the result isn’t desired I can understand what to do next.
 If I make a change to what I feed the fish, I note when I made the change.
 This could be useful if any problem arise.

-- Fertilizers: I run a low light tank and add fertilizers weekly.
-I write down what day I add fertilizers and how much I add.
-Again, if the plants aren’t responding well I can look back at the doses and make a change if needed.
-Those running a high tech tank could also record changes to CO2.
+- Fertilizers: I started with a low light tank and added fertilizers weekly.
+A journal helped me keep track what day I add fertilizers and how much.
+I now operate a high-tech tank with pressurized CO2 and still have need to record changes I make to the daily fertilizers.
+Again, if the plants aren’t responding well I can look back at the doses and set a new course.

 - Livestock: I write down any time I add a new fish or critter and if one of them dies.
 Having record of when fish were added makes it easy to determine if the death was end of life or something else.

 - Water Parameters: I don’t test my water often anymore, but when I do, I write down the results for tested PH, ammonia, Nitrite, and Nitrate.
 This can be critical to track when cycling a new tank.

 - Equipment: If you replace a piece of equipment, filter media, etc. it is a good idea to note when this occurs.
 If you know the age of your parts that may influence your decision to replace it.